opentaps/open-climate-investing/README.md

 If your stock ticker is a composite stock, it will calculate the historical returns using the weights in the `stock_components` table.

+By default the script will get the Monthly stock values, to get Daily values use `--frequency=DAILY`, eg:
+- `python scripts/get_stocks.py -f some_ticker_file.csv --frequency=DAILY` for using a csv source file
+- `python scripts/get_stocks.py -t ALB --frequency=DAILY` to load a single stock with ticker `ALB`
+- `python scripts/get_stocks.py -s ALB --frequency=DAILY` shows whether there is data stored for the ticker `ALB`

 To run the regression, use `get_regressions.py` to save the output in the `stock_stats` table:
 - `python scripts/get_regressions.py` for running all the stocks in the database
 - `python scripts/get_regressions.py -f some_ticker_file.csv` for using a csv source file
 - `python scripts/get_regressions.py -t ALB` to run and store the regression for a given stock

+Likewise for using Daily values, eg:
+- `python scripts/get_regressions.py -t ALB --frequency=DAILY` to run and store the regression for a given stock

 It will use the stock returns in the database by default, or if none are found, get them first.
 It has some optional parameters:
 - `-s YYYY-MM-DD` to specify an optional start date, by default it will start at the earliest common date from the stocks and risk factors